The Disneyland of Death

 —Iron Maiden | The Number of the Beast | 1982

-The book of Revelations is written by John the Baptist, one of the four disciples of Christ — known collectively as the Evangelists — to pen the gospels of the New Testament.
+The book of Revelations was written by John the Baptist, one of the four disciples of Christ—known collectively as the Evangelists—to pen the gospels of the New Testament.
 Like John the Beatle, John the Evangelist is, by an order of magnitude, the most metal guy in the group.
 And Revelations is his magnum opus.

 Typically, I would reread the text, spiral down a research rabbit hole, and try to present a thoughtful, fresh perspective.